Skip to content

 KEY TAKEAWAYS

-• The Sarbanes-Oxley (SOX) Act of 2002 was put into place after a series of corporate financial scandals that were highly publicized.
+• The Sarbanes-Oxley (SOX) Act of 2002 was passed after a series of corporate financial scandals that were highly publicized.

-• The act included a wide range of new penalties and punishments for those that violated securities laws.
+• The Act includes a wide range of new penalties and punishments for those that violate securities laws.

 What Is the Sarbanes-Oxley (SOX) Act?

-The Sarbanes-Oxley (SOX) Act of 2002 was passed by the United States Congress into law to cut down on corporations that took part in fraudulent financial reporting.
-The act was passed on July 30 and its main intention is to protect investors.
+The Public Accounting Company Reform and Investor Protection Act of 2002, commonly called the Sarbanes-Oxley (SOX) Act, was passed by the United States Congress into law to improve the rules and regulations regarding publicly traded corporations and public accounting companies.
+The Act was passed on July 30 and its main intention is to protect investors.

-It’s regularly referred to as the SOX Act of 2002, and it includes strict reforms to previous securities regulations.
-By mandating these reforms, lawbreakers were now subject to stricter and tougher penalties.
+It’s regularly referred to as the SOX Act of 2002, and it includes strict reforms to previous securities and public accounting companies regulations.
+As a result of these reforms, lawbreakers were now subject to stricter and tougher penalties.

-In the early 2000s, there were more and more financial scandals taking place by public traded companies.
-Some of the most notable companies worth mentioning are Tyco International plc, WorldCom, and Enron Corporation.
+In the early 2000s, there were several financial scandals involving public traded companies.
+Some of the most notable companies are Tyco International plc, WorldCom, and Enron Corporation.

 Once these scandals became public, they completely shook investor confidence which led to a distrust of some of the corporate financial statements in question.
 Ultimately, the high-profile frauds required an overhaul of the regulatory standards that had been in place for decades.